-Field Operations are under the direction of Assistant Chief Tracy Fincher and include the patrol division, lake and park unit, airport police as well as the K-9 Unit and traffic section.
-Chief Fincher took over assignment of Field Operations in 2016.
+Field Operations are under the direction of Assistant Chief Tracy Fincher and include the patrol division, lake and park unit, airport police, K-9 Unit, and traffic section.
+Chief Fincher took over the assignment of Field Operations in 2016.

-The function of Patrol Division is to protect the lives and property of the citizens of San Angelo and maintain the public peace.
-Uniformed officers proactively prevent and deter crime and respond to citizens calls for service.
+The function of the Patrol Division is to protect the lives and property of the citizens of San Angelo and maintain public peace.
+Uniformed officers proactively prevent and deter crime and respond to citizens' calls for service.
 As first responders, the preservation of life and the prevention of injury is the highest priority of the patrol officer.
-In addition, the patrol officer is responsible for the protections of property, maintenance of public order, prevention of crime, enforcement of laws and ordinances, and arrest of law violators.
-The patrol officer will attend to any complaint, call for service or other duty with courtesy and without unnecessary loss of time.
+In addition, the patrol officer is responsible for the protection of property, maintenance of public order, prevention of crime, enforcement of laws and ordinances, and arrest of law violators.
+The patrol officer will attend to any complaint, call for service, or other duty with courtesy and without unnecessary loss of time.

 - Saturdays (A,B,C,D,E,F) - Every Other Week Rotation